sci-f/sci-f.github.io/index.md

 ## Hosting
 We are starting the documentation and work to allow you to host competitions for crowd sourced reproducible science.
-This is under development, but you can sniff around what we are planning and learn how it will be possible to [host a competition](hosting.md)
+This is under development, but you can sniff around what we are planning and learn how it will be possible to [host a competition](hosting.md).
+For a complete and detailed walkthrough, go through our [hosting tutorial](hosting-tutorial.md) that transforms a Kaggle Competition into a competitive container.